Single transferable vote: Other

 Some opponents argue that larger, multi-seat districts would require more campaign funds to reach the voters.
 Proponents argue that STV can lower campaign costs because like-minded candidates can share some expenses.
 Proponents reason that negative advertising is disincentivized in such a system, as its effect is diluted among a larger pool of candidates.

-In addition, candidates do not have to secure the support of the largest voting block to be elected as under FPTP.
+In addition, candidates do not have to secure the support of the largest voting block to be elected, as they do under FPTP.
 STV ensures that each substantial group gets at least one seat, allowing candidates to focus campaign spending primarily on supportive voters.
-Under STV, it is not necessary to be the most popular candidate in the district to be elected; it is only necessary to have quota (or survive to the end when the remaining candidates are declared elected).
-To have quota, you do not need support from across the district necessarily.
-If a corner of the district has a quota worth of votes and the voters there support a candidate, that candidate will be elected and there is nothing the others elsewhere in the district can do about it.
-So, at least theoretically, you would not need to campaign across the district.
+Under STV, it is not necessary to be the most popular candidate in the district to be elected; it is only necessary to reach the quota (or survive to the end when the remaining candidates are declared elected).
+To achieve the quota, it may not be necessary to gain support from across the whole district.
+If a geographical area of the district has a quota worth of votes and all the voters there support a particular candidate, that candidate will be elected.
+So, at least theoretically, one would not need to campaign across the whole district.

-The larger, multi-member constituencies can result in less, rather than more, representation of local communities within the electoral district.
-The representatives could potentially all be from one part of the region, leaving other communities without representation.

 Furthermore, STV requires multi-member districts (MMDs).
-It is thus impossible to use MMDs in the Scottish Highlands to elect member of the UK Parliament because only one member is elected in that area.
+It is thus impossible to use MMDs in a sparsely popluated area, for example in the Scottish Highlands, to elect members of the UK Parliament if that area's electorate is only enough for one member.
 To create an MMD in a sparsely-settled area, an electoral district would have to cover a large area just to capture the required population to be represented by multiple members.
 There can be a greater disconnect between the voter, or community, and their representatives.
 If areas with low population density were using multi-member districts to elect the relatively few high-level members of Parliament in Scotland or of the UK Parliament, constituencies could become so large as to seem to be impractical.
-However, Scotland successfully uses multiple-member regions in its Scottish Parliament elections and STV in its Local Authority elections.
+However, Scotland successfully uses multiple-member districts in all regions of the country, including the Highlands, in its Scottish Parliament elections (where the additional-member system is used) and STV in its Local Authority elections.
 The large number of Local Authority or Scottish Parliament members allows the creation of MMDs without having each district cover too large an area.
 Meanwhile, MMDs even of immense size can be used successfully.
 In New South Wales, Australia, the whole state elects 21 members of the upper house in one single STV contest and has done so since 1991.

 Analysis of results

-Academic analysis of voting systems such as STV generally centres on the voting system criteria that they pass.
-No preference voting system satisfies all the criteria in Arrow's impossibility theorem: in particular, STV fails to achieve independence of irrelevant alternatives (like most other vote-based ordering systems) and monotonicity.